khalid-hussain/shaheen/chap12.md

 three-day advancement, Ferdinand's battalion had finally entered this dangerous territory where the falcons of the frontier were anxiously waiting.

-Badr Bin Mughira attacked the enemy's vanguard troops with a thousand of his elite warriors and vanished into the mountains after devastating them.
+Badr bin Mughira attacked the enemy's vanguard troops with a thousand of his elite warriors and vanished into the mountains after devastating them.
 While the General was coming to terms with the situation, he got the news of a rear attack by the tribes.
 This area was not wide enough for a full-fledged battle.